Looking at what to do in Cancun, Mexico? From visiting Chichen Itza to exploring Tulum, check out my Cancun travel guide packed full of things to do!

 The ruins are much more compact than the other major ruins in Mexico and you can get around the site here in about an hour.
 Oh, and if you want a dip in the sea then make sure you bring your swimming trunks!

-Isla Mujeres is without a doubt one of the most popular day trips in Cancun.
+Isla Mujeres is without a doubt one of the most popular day trips from Cancun.

 Just 45-minutes off the coast, Isla Mujeres is a little island with pristine beaches and palm trees.